davidbeard741/arcticfrenz-data/README.md

 ]
 ```

-## Part 2: Enriching the NFT Metadata with additional data for an Entire Collection
+## Part 2: Enhancing the Metadata of the Entire NFT Collection with Additional Data

+### Step 1: Setting Up Your Python Development Environment

+Refer to Part 1, Step 3 for the setup instructions.

+### Step 2: 🕸️🔎